HL7/fhircast-docs/docs/launch-scenarios.md

 If the app can't be launched from the EHR, for example, it's opening on a different machine, it can use the standard [SMART on FHIR standalone launch](http://www.hl7.org/fhir/smart-app-launch/#standalone-launch-sequence).

 In this scenario, the user authorizes the app to synchronize to her session by authenticating to the EHR's authorization server.
-The EHR provides a session topic as a SMART launch parameter which belongs to the EHR's authorizing user.
+The app requests the `fhircast` scope and the EHR provides a session topic as a SMART launch parameter which belongs to the EHR's authorizing user.

 ## Alternate app launch